I really miss the old days when late-night television used

 as cautionary fables designed to placate the unwashed masses that all that unattainable,

-envy-inducing glamour they've been waving in fron tof our noses is an
+envy-inducing glamour and wealth they've been waving in fron tof our noses is an

-superficiality are made by individuals (directors, actors, writers) all seeking fame and fortune in self-said
+superficiality are made by individuals (directors, actors, writers) all seeking fame and fortune in the self-said

 explains why these films always feel so false and over the top.